A navy suit is an excellent alternative to black. The color navy is a classic in its own right and suitable for various occasions.

 Brown Tie

-But if you absolutely love the shade, be sure to wear brown shoes of a similar hue with navy socks to perfect the combo.
+Be sure to wear brown dress shoes and navy socks to perfect the combo.

 Alternatively, a navy tie with a simple, small pattern can look good for daywear, too.